-The instance that manages the failover process between the sites of a multi-site cluster.
-It guarantees that the cluster resources will be highly available across different cluster sites.
+The instance that manages the failover process between the sites of a Geo cluster.
+It aims to get multi-site resources active on one and only one site.
 This is achieved by using so-called tickets that are treated as failover domain between cluster sites, in case a site should be down.

 boothd (booth daemon)

-Each of the participating clusters and arbitrators in a multi-site cluster runs a service, the boothd.
+Each of the participating clusters and arbitrators in a Geo cluster runs a service, the boothd.
 It connects to the booth daemons running at the other sites and exchanges connectivity details.